k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 ##### Notes:

-> 1. Use the subagent [Broadway flow's properties](/articles/19_Broadway/33_flow_properties.md) to add tags and description.
+> 1. Use the sub-agent [Broadway flow's properties](/articles/19_Broadway/33_flow_properties.md) to add tags and description.
 > 2. Agent tags are specified as attribute of the *Orchestrator* agent.
-Providing it all flows which are tagged as subagents can confuse and overwhelmed the agent to choose the right sub-agent.
+Providing it all flows which are tagged as sub-agents can confuse and overwhelmed the agent to choose the right sub-agent.

-### Subagent Card
+### Sub-agent Card

 #### Input